bgroenks96/nextcloud-kube/README.md

 The script will output an IP address which must be the target of a DNS A-record for your domain.

 *Warning: The data volume is created automatically during installation.
-Deleting this deployment via `helm delete` will delete your data, so make sure to create a back-up first."
+Deleting this deployment via `helm delete` will delete your data, so make sure to create a back-up first.*

 The size of the data partition, as well as other various options, can be configured via `configs/nextcloud.values.yaml`.